Osval-1/familytree/README.md

 ## Notice !!!

+To Add parents,
+* click on the row with the child,
-when adding parents,the names should match Exactly those shown on the members table
+* the names should match Exactly those shown on the members table

 ## Technologies Used